 Invoices due but not paid within agreed terms: 33 %

 Shortest standard payment period

 Standard payment terms

-The Company’s payment terms can vary by contract and supply, however our standard payment terms for supplier payments are 45 days end of month from invoice date.
-Subcontractor payment terms are dependent on the specific requirements of individual projects.
+The Company’s payment terms can vary by contract and supply type, however our standard payment terms for supplier payments are 45 days end of month from Invoice date.
+Subcontract payment terms are dependent on the specific requirements of individual projects.